wenet-e2e/wenet/docs/tutorial.md

 The NN model is training in this step.

-- multi-GPU mode
+- Multi-GPU mode

 If using DDP mode for multi-GPU, we suggest using `dist_backend="nccl"`.
 If the NCCL does not work, try using `gloo` or use `torch==1.6.0`
 Set the GPU ids in CUDA_VISIBLE_DEVICES.
 For example, set `export CUDA_VISIBLE_DEVICES="0,1,2,3,6,7"` to use card 0,1,2,3,6,7.

-- BreakPoint training
+- Resume training

 If your experiment is terminated after running several epochs for some reasons(e.g. the GPU is accidentally used by other people and is out-of-memory ), you could continue the training on a checkpoint model.
 Just check the finished epoch in `exp/your_exp/` and set  `checkpoint=exp/your_exp/$n.pt` and run the `run.sh --stage 4`.
 Then the training will continue from the $n+1.pt